Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/210_Course_Schedule_II.md

 The input prerequisites is a graph represented by a list of edges, not adjacency matrices.
 Read more about [how a graph is represented](https://www.khanacademy.org/computing/computer-science/algorithms/graph-representation/a/representing-graphs).
 You may assume that there are no duplicate edges in the input prerequisites.

+# Solution

+This question asks for an order in which prerequisite courses must be taken first.
+This prerequisite relationship reminds one of directed graphs.
+Then, the problem reduces to find a topological sort order of the courses, which would be a DAG if it has a valid order.

 ### Solution 1 with BFS

+We observe that if a node has incoming edges, it has prerequisites.
+Therefore, the first few in the order must be those with no prerequisites, i.e. no incoming edges.
+Any non-empty DAG must have at least one node without incoming links.
+You can draw a small graph to convince yourself.
+If we visit these few and remove all edges attached to them, we are left with a smaller DAG, which is the same problem.
+This will then give our BFS solution.

+__Please note in this BFS solution here, we fist of all put all the zero-indegree nodes into the queue.
+If we only put one zero-indegree node, it will be a problem.
+Think about we have two zero-indegree nodes, and we push only one node as the begin node into the queue, and after take out it from the queue and reduce the indegree of its neighbors.
+It is possible that all its neighbors's indegree are all larger than zero.
+And another zero-indegree node has never been put into the queue.__

 ```cpp
 class Solution {